seu-as-code/seu-as-code.plugins/README.md

 ## Contributing

 Is there anything missing?
 Do you have ideas for new features or improvements?
-You are highly welcome to contribute your improvements, plugins or packages to the SEU-as-Code projects as pull requests.
+You are highly welcome to contribute your improvements, plugins or packages to the SEU-as-Code projects.
+All you have to do is to fork this repository, improve the code and issue a pull request.

 ## Maintainer